Diversity

 The study found that 67 per cent of 1350 managers surveyed regularly browsed job adverts.
 More than half (56 per cent) were actively looking for new employment.
 Two-thirds would consider moving if presented with the right opportunity; 28 per cent were registered with recruitment consultants.

-The majority relied on newspapers to learn of job opportunities (81 per cent); 76 per cent used online job searches.
+At the time, the majority relied on newspapers to learn of job opportunities (81 per cent); 76 per cent used online job searches.
 Two-thirds drew on personal networks (67 per cent) or professional bodies (60 per cent).
-Researchers found significant differences between ethnic groups:
+These percentages are likely to have changed since as newspaper reading has declined and social media sources such as Linkedin and Facebook have become much more important.

 The report identified perceptions of prejudice as a significant factor in the wish to find new work.
 For example, one-third of Asian managers and 20 per cent of black managers identified racial discrimination as a barrier to career progression compared to just under 10 per cent of those from mixed ethnic background and 1 per cent of white managers.